Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 Next we propagate a $br$ message through layer 1 of $\alpha$ that deactivates all of the $x'$ glues of layer 1 except for the $x'$ glue on the north edges of the leader tile.
-This will allow $\alpha$ to disassociate from the frame and allow the frame to be used to replicate $\alpha$. $br$ propagates as follows.
+The beginning of this signal is shown in Figure~\ref{fig:L1-cgSE-g} This will allow $\alpha$ to disassociate from the frame and allow the frame to be used to replicate itself via the same frame building process. $br$ propagates as follows.
 Once the $g$ message is received by the leader tile, it initiates the $br$ message.
-In Section~\ref{sec:signal-following}, we describe a technique for designing message that ``follow'' another message.
-Here we use this technique, enhancing each frame building tiles discussed so far with a $br$ message that follows the $g$ message in order.
+In Section~\ref{sec:signal-following}, we describe a technique for designing a message that ``follows'' another message.
+Here we use this technique, enhancing each frame building tile discussed so far with a $br$ message that follows the $g$ message in order.
 Moreover, as $br$ is passed to each consecutive tile of layer 1, it fires deactivation signals that turn $\off$ any $x'$ glues on each tile.
 In other words, the $br$ message is passed through each tile of layer 1 in the same order that the $g$ message was passed through each tile of layer 1.
 In this way, the $x'$ glues of layer 1 bound to the $x$ glues of $\alpha$ turn $\off$ with the exception of the $x'$ glue on the north edge of the leader tile.
 This $x'$ glue is left $\on$.

-After the $br$ propagates through the tiles of layer 1 and $\alpha$ disassociates, note that the edges that had previously exposed an $x'$ glue bound to an $x$ glue of $\alpha$ now expose (or will eventually expose after pending signals fire) $z$ and $y$ glues on the north edge of the leader tile, and $w$ and $y$ glues otherwise.
+After the $br$ message propagates through the tiles of layer 1 and $\alpha$ disassociates, note that the edges that had previously exposed an $x'$ glue bound to an $x$ glue of $\alpha$ now expose (or will eventually expose after pending signals fire) $z$ and $y$ glues on the north edge of the leader tile, and $w$ and $y$ glues otherwise.
 After all pending signals of the frame fire, we say that the frame is a \emph{complete frame assembly for shape} $\alpha$.
 In Section~\ref{sec:rep}, we show how to use a completed frame for a shape to replicate arbitrary shapes.